Effective Punishment for the Adolescent

 On the plus side for parents, their power of permission is amplified by their power to restrict.
 On the downside, however, they lose some freedom as well because now the jailers are forced to keep uneasy company with the unhappy person being jailed.

-Because deprivation has considerable effect, parents need to use it judiciously.
+Because deprivation has a considerable effect, parents need to use it judiciously.
 Here are four guidelines to consider.

 - Do not strip your teenager of every freedom, as parents who punish in anger can be prone to do.
 When you take every resource and freedom away, you have just liberated your adolescent because he or she has nothing left to lose: "Now you've got nothing else to take away!"

 - Do not take away a pillar of self-esteem.
-For example, do not prohibit participation in some activity like sports or a special interest through which the young person nourishes their development and good feelings about them self.
+For example, do not prohibit participation in some activity like sports or a special interest through which the young person nourishes their development and good feelings about themselves.
 To do so is destructive, not just corrective.
 Find some valued resource or freedom to temporarily deny that is not at the expense of the teenager's growth.

 - When grounding, do not cut off all social contact for your adolescent.
 Your purpose is to temporarily reduce full freedom of contact with friends, but not to cut that contact off entirely.
 So if you are keeping her in this weekend, don't disallow cell phone and computer communication.
 This way, she can be out of social flow but still be in touch with what is going on.

-- Keep grounding short term — a matter of days, not a matter of weeks or months.
+- Keep grounding short-term — a matter of days, not a matter of weeks or months.
 The longer you take your young person out of social action, the more you put her at risk of losing social position, the lower her social standing among friends when she returns, the more subject to peer pressure she may be as she struggles to re-establish herself.

 When some parents think of grounding they make a distinction between "grounding in" and "grounding out."
 "Grounding in' is what I have described so far — reducing social freedom by keeping the young person at home.

 "Grounding out" I've occasionally seen employed by parents with older teenagers who are on a freedom run — refusing to abide any household curfew, determined to keep their own hours, coming and going as they please.
-In this case, these parents have said something like this: "We are keeping a home not a prison.
-If you choose to, even though it is against house rules, you are free leave whenever you want and stay out as late as you want.
+In this case, these parents have said something like this: "We are keeping a home, not a prison.
+If you choose to, even though it is against house rules, you are free to leave whenever you want and stay out as late as you want.
 This is ultimately up to you.
 But when you re-enter, that is up to us.
 You will have to call first to negotiate the terms of your return."